nealrichardson/httpcache/README.md

 ### Installing from a local checkout

-    $ R --slave -e 'install.packages(c("querycache", "codetools", "testthat"), repo="http://cran.at.r-project.org")'
+    $ R --slave -e 'install.packages(c("httpcache", "codetools", "testthat"), repo="http://cran.at.r-project.org")'
     $ make test

-This installs dependencies and then runs the tests, which installs `querycache` from your local checkout in the process.
+This installs dependencies and then runs the tests, which installs `httpcache` from your local checkout in the process.
 If the dependencies fail to install, check the error message.
 You may need to install libcurl on your system before installing the R packages.

 ### Running tests